henrikskog/organized/README.md

 ## Background

-An overengineered hobby project originally developed to organize sheet music.
-Has been a nice small project to explore web technologies.
+Hobby project originally developed to organize sheet music.
+Has turned in to a nice small project to explore web technologies.